01 of 07

 Yarn manufacturers often label their yarn when it is suitable for felting.
-If the yarn package is not labeled for felting, look for 100% wool yarns.
+If the yarn package is not labeled for felting, look for 100 percent wool yarns.

 If you are following a specific pattern, use that as a guide as to what brand/kind of yarn to buy.
 Different brands and types will felt differently.
 Also, when making a project, use only one brand of yarn, even if you are using different colors.

 Rather than creating your own item using yarn and then felting it, you can also use an old wool sweater.
-In fact, many people have accidentally learned this technique when placing a sweater in the wash!Continue to 3 of 7 below.
+Many people have accidentally learned this technique when placing a sweater in the wash!Continue to 3 of 7 below.

 03 of 07